Skip to content

 At one point, Jennifer shows up in Anita’s bedroom and says, “We always share your bed when we have slumber parties.”
 She then begins to stroke Anita’s hair, leans in, and kisses her.
 Anita kisses back, and the two end up making out on the bed, and both of them seem pretty into it.

-It becomes clear that Jennifer only cares about Anita and Anita's attention when Jennifer attempts to eat Anita's boyfriend, Chip.
-In a reverse sleeping beauty, Anita climbs through the thorns in her hideous formal gown to save the helpless Chip.
+It becomes clear when Jennifer attempts to devour Chip that she only cares about Anita’s attention.
+In a reverse Sleeping Beauty, Anita climbs through the thorns in her hideous formal gown to save her helpless boyfriend.

-She finally breaks free of Jennifer's thrall and realizes that her best friend has been using her throughout their entire friendship.
-She also learns that she needs to take some of Jennifer's power, that, in fact, she can't spend her life being passive and nice.
+Anita finally breaks free of Jennifer’s hold on her and realizes that her best friend has been using her throughout their entire friendship.
+She also learns that she needs to take some of Jennifer’s power, that in fact, she can’t spend her life being passive and nice.

 What I Didn’t Like:

 A case could be made for the whole hypersexual bi woman stereotype.
-Jennifer's literally hungry for everyone's love and consumes them with her out-of-control sexuality.
-She uses men and women's attractions to her to feed her own ego and eventually to feed her supernatural hunger.
+Jennifer’s literally hungry for everyone’s love and consumes them with her out-of-control sexuality.
+She uses men’s and women’s attractions to feed both her ego and eventually her supernatural hunger.
+But I feel like she’s well balanced by Anita being the only person who can recognize the pattern of mutilated bodies for what it is.
+Anita rejects Jennifer’s toxic sexuality while still remaining sexual.
+I respect the nuance in that.

 The Rating:

-In all honesty, this movie is far from perfect.
-However, I really enjoy the campy dark comedy of it.
-In terms of bi representation, I love that they shared the stereotype but also gave us a smart, resourceful bi woman with a real character arc.
-I was really pleasantly surprised when I rewatched this and am going to give it 4 shiny unicorns.
+In all honesty, this movie is far from perfect, but how can I not enjoy the campy dark comedy of it?
+In terms of bi representation, I love that Anita shared stereotypes with Jennifer but also turned out to be a smart, resourceful, bi woman with a real character arc.
+I was pleasantly surprised when I rewatched Jennifer’s Body, and I’ll give it four shiny unicorns.